 Great War at Sea

 More ink has been spilled over the Battle of Jutland than any other naval battle in history.
-Jutland: Battle Analysis adds to that overload with a look not only at the Battle of Jutland, but the events before and after in the North Sea: Helgoland Bight, the Scarborough Raid, Dogger Bank and more.
-Plus we study some of the ships and fleets involved, like the US.
-Navy’s Sixth Battle Squadron.
+Jutland: Battle Analysis 1914 looks at what happened before the Battle of Jutland: Helgoland Bight, the Scarborough Raid, the Yarmouth Raid and more.

-Jutland: Battle Analysis is different from other works on the battle and the North Sea campaign, thanks to its ties to our Great War at Sea: Jutland game.
+Jutland: Battle Analysis 1914 is different from other works on the North Sea campaign, thanks to its ties to our Great War at Sea: Jutland game.
 We look at how the game simulates the operations, and then we flesh them out with more battle scenarios – fast-playing actions using just the Tactical Map, where you fight out the battles between ships with guns and torpedoes.

 Jutland, the game, has a lot of scenarios: 51 in total.
 Forty-four of those are operational scenarios, but only seven of them are battle scenarios.
-So the Battle Analysis adds forty more of them, most of them based on the surface actions that could have taken place – or at least one side hoped would take place – based on the expectations of one or both naval staffs when they sent the fleets to sea.
+So the Battle Analysis adds 26 more of them, based on the surface actions that could have taken place – or at least one side hoped would take place – based on the expectations of one or both naval staffs when they sent the fleets to sea.
+Plus nine new operational scenarios.

 Jutland is already a very fine game (our most popular ever, even more than Third Reich) and a good instrument through which to re-play history.
 The Battle Analysis makes it even more so, while adding more quick fun by fleshing out the battle scenario aspect of the game.

-Jutland: Battle Analysis is a 64-page, large-format book supplement for Jutland; you’ll need a copy of the game (and only that one game) to play the scenarios.
+Jutland: Battle Analysis 1914 is a 64-page, large-format book supplement for Jutland; you’ll need a copy of the game to play most of the scenarios and Cruiser Warfare to play all of them.

 • Publisher's Preview